-The CHB-STATCOMs with system parameters of Table 3.1 are simulated in PSCAD including the individual DC-link voltage controller.
+The CHB-STATCOMs with system parameters in Table 3.1 are simulated in PSCAD including the individual DC-link voltage controller.
 In order to avoid the interaction between the cluster and individual DC-link voltage controller, the individual controller is intentionally designed to be slower than the cluster control loop.
-The closed loop bandwidth of the individual DC-link voltage controller is set to 1 Hz, i.e. 5 time below the bandwidth of the cluster control loop bandwidth.
+The closed-loop bandwidth of the individual DC-link voltage controller is set to $6.28 \, \text{rad}/\text{s}$ , i.e. 5 time below the bandwidth of the cluster control loop bandwidth.

-Fig. 4.16 Overall control block diagram CHB-STATCOMs with individual DC-link voltage controller; (a): Overall control; (b): individual DC-link voltage controller.
+Fig. 4.15 Overall control block diagram CHB-STATCOMs with individual DC-link voltage controller; (a): Overall control; (b): individual DC-link voltage controller.

-Fig. 4.17 DC-link voltage results of CHB-STATCOMs; top: filtered DC-link voltages; bottom: outputs of the individual DC-link voltage controller. (with carrier frequency of 1 kHz)
+Fig. 4.16 DC-link voltage results of CHB-STATCOMs; top: filtered DC-link voltages; bottom: outputs of the individual DC-link voltage controller. (with carrier frequency of 1 kHz)

-Figure 4.17 shows the filtered DC-link voltages and the output of the individual DC-link voltage controller of each cell in phase a for both star and delta when integer carrier frequency of 1 kHz is used.
+Figure 4.16 shows the filtered DC-link voltages and the output of the individual DC-link voltage controller of each cell in phase a for both star and delta when integer carrier frequency of 1 kHz is used.
 The reference reactive current is set to 0.3 pu.
-The individual DC-link voltage controller is not activated in the beginning of the simulation and activated at t = 3 S. Figure 4.17 (top) shows the ability of the individual DC-link voltage controller to control the DC-link voltages.
+The individual DC-link voltage controller is not activated in the beginning of the simulation and activated at t=3 s.
+Figure 4.16 (top) shows the ability of the individual DC-link voltage controller to control the DC-link voltages.

-Figure 4.18 shows the obtained simulation results when non-integer carrier frequency of 1016.67 Hz is used instead.
-It can be observed from Fig. 4.18 that by using non-integer frequency modulation ratio, the individual DC-link voltage controller puts much less effort in controlling the DC-link voltages.
+Figure 4.17 shows the obtained simulation results when non-integer carrier frequency of 1016.67 Hz is used instead.
+It can be observed from Fig. 4.17 that by using non-integer frequency modulation ratio, the individual DC-link voltage controller puts much less effort in controlling the DC-link voltages.
 This shows the advantage of using non-integer frequency modulation ratio instead of the integer one.

-4.4 Individual DC-link voltage control using sorting algorithm
+4.4 Individual DC-link voltage control using sorting approach

-Individual DC-link voltage control presented in the previous section is based on the superposition of a voltage component to the reference voltage.
-This modification of the reference voltage for each cell can degrade the harmonic performance of the PS-PWM [60].
-This is due to the fact that the perfect harmonic cancellation will be achieved when all the modulation indexes are identical.
-Another problem caused by the individual DC-link voltage control using the control loop method is the interaction between the individual DC-link voltage controller and the cluster control loop.
-Due to these problems, another technique for controlling the DC-link voltages has been introduced, based on the sorting algorithm.
-The sorting algorithm allows the modulation scheme to inherently balance the DC-link voltages, thus removing the need for any control loop.
+The individual DC-link voltage control presented in the previous section is based on the superposition of a voltage component to the reference voltage.
+This modification of the reference voltage for each cell can degrade the harmonic performance of the PS-PWM [63].
+This is due to the fact that perfect harmonic cancellation will be achieved when all the modulation indexes are identical.
+Another problem caused by the individual DC-link voltage control using the control loop method is the risk for interaction between the individual DC-link voltage controller and the cluster control loop.
+Due to these problems, another technique for controlling the DC-link voltages has been introduced, based on cell sorting.
+The sorting approach allows the modulation scheme to inherently balance the DC-link voltages, thus removing the need for any control loop.

-In sorting algorithm when the converter absorbs active power (charging mode) the cells with the lowest DC-link voltage are directly inserted to synthesize the reference voltage, while when the converter inject active power (discharging mode) it is vice verse and the cells with highest DC-link voltage will be used instead.
+In sorting approach, when the converter absorbs active power (charging mode) the cells with the lowest DC-link voltage are directly inserted to synthesize the reference voltage, while when the converter injects active power (discharging mode) it is vice versa and the cells with highest DC-link voltage will be used instead.
 This method gradually charges and discharges the capacitors with lower and higher voltage value without the need for an extra outer control loop [9, 10].